ronakupadhyaya/SQL/Day1/Migration.md

 export DATABASE_URL=postgresql://<username>@localhost/testdb
 ```

-Where <username> is is the user name that you installed PostgreSQL (the default was postgres and that's
+Where \<username\> is the user name that you created when you installed PostgreSQL.
+(The default was postgres and that's
-probably what you used.
-And <password> is the password that you created for that user name if you created one.
+probably what you used.)
+And \<password\> is the password that you created for that user name if you created a password.
 Choose the appropriate version and put that into env.sh.
 Then ```source env.sh``` to get your environment set
 up correctly.